What is the Resilient Communities Project?

 In addition to helping the University fulfill its land-grant mission, RCP provides many benefits for students and faculty who collaborate with the program, including:

 How do communities benefit from participating in RCP?

 Communities benefit in many ways, including:

-Where can I get information about the projects that are part of the RCP-Brooklyn Park partnership?
+Where can I get information about the projects that are part of the RCP-Ramsey partnership?

-Summaries of the projects that are the focus of this year’s partnership with the City of Brooklyn Park are available here.
+Summaries of the projects that are the focus of this year’s partnership with the City of Ramsey are available here.